• Developer guide

 The tile menu contains additional settings.
 For example, you can use the drop-down at the top to change the tile’s visualization type.
 You can click the cube icon and use the drop-down to select a different data cube.
 You can also add a filter, and more.

-6. Close the edit window and click Create to save your new dashboard.
+6. Close the edit window and click Save to save your new dashboard.

 Create additional tiles